ryanharvey1/ryanharvey1.github.io/_pages/about.md

 ---

+I am a doctoral candidate in the University of New Mexico's psychology department.

+My doctoral research with Benjamin Clark is focused on how hippocampal activity is altered following prenatal alcohol exposure.

-My overall aim is to contribute to our understanding of circuit-level dynamics that give rise to spatial navigation and memory.
-Currently, my work involves understanding functional loss after developmental alcohol exposure using high-density electrophysiology recordings in behaving rodents.
+More broadly, my aim is to contribute to our understanding of circuit-level dynamics that give rise to spatial navigation and memory.